rems-project/lem/README.md

 GNU Library GPL.

 Lem depends on [OCaml](http://caml.inria.fr/).
-Lem is tested against OCaml 3.12.1. and 4.00.0.
+Lem is tested against OCaml 3.12.1. and 4.02.0.
+Other versions might or might not work.
+Lem requires the OCaml ZArith library for arbitrary precision arithmetic.
+Lem has been tested against ZArith version 1.2.
 Other versions might or might not work.

 To build Lem run 'make' in the top-level directory.
 This builds the executable 'lem', and places a symbolic link to it in that directory.